Lai Weng Cheong: Career

-From 1965 to 1966, he worked at St. Joseph's Institution as a teacher.
-In mid-April 1970, Lai was appointed to a newly-formed committee which was to "review dail-rated employment in Government, the Public Utilities Board and the Housing and Development Board.
+From 1965 to 1966, Lai worked at St. Joseph's Institution as a teacher.
+In mid-April 1970, he was appointed to a newly-formed committee which was to review dail-rated employment in Government, the Public Utilities Board and the Housing and Development Board.
 He was then an assistant secretary at the Ministry of Finance.
 In this period, he also worked at the Prime Minister's Office.
-On 1 November 1973, he was appointed to a newly-established committee led by Herman Ronald Hochstadt which was to supervise bus services operated by Singapore Bus Services Ltd. He was then serving as the Registrar of Vehicles.
-As Registrar, Lai was involved in the organisation of the Keep Singapore Accident Free campaign, the first nation-wide road safety campaign in Singapore, which began in October 1974.
+On 1 November 1973, Lai, the then-Registrar of Vehicles, was appointed to another new committee, led by Herman Ronald Hochstadt, formed to supervise bus services operated by SBS Transit.
+While the Registrar of Vehicles, he was involved in the organisation of the Keep Singapore Accident Free campaign, the first nation-wide road safety campaign in Singapore, which began in October 1974.
 He reportedly wrote 11 speeches for the campaign and "took to the dais himself on many occasions."
 Lai was appointed to the Bus Service Licensing Authority for two years on 1 September 1975.
 He was reappointed to the authority in 1977.

-In May 1978, Lai was made the deputy secretary at the Ministry of Home Affairs, after which he was succeeded as Registrar of Vehicles by Victor Au Pui Chuan.
-The New Nation reported that Lai was "expected" to be seconded to the National Trades Union Congress.
-He was then a member of the board of directors of Comfort, the congress's cooperative taxi and minibus service.
-Around the time of his secondment, he had begun working with the Radin Mas Citizens' Consultative Committee.
-By June 1981, he had been appointed the congress's deputy director for organisation and management.
-Lai was reappointed the NTUC secretary of administration in July 1982.
-In September, he was made the executive secretary of the Metal Industries Workers' Union, which was then the "third largest offshoot" of the Pioneer Industries Employees Union-Singapore Industrial Labour Organisation, succeeding Lew Syn Pau.
+In May 1978, Lai was made the deputy secretary at the Ministry of Home Affairs; he was succeeded as Registrar of Vehicles by Victor Au Pui Chuan.
+The New Nation reported that Lai was "expected" to be transferred to an NTUC position.
+He was then a member of the board of directors of Comfort (now ComfortDelGro), NTUC's cooperative taxi and minibus service.
+Around that time, he had begun working with the Radin Mas Citizens' Consultative Committee (CCC).
+By June 1981, Lai had been appointed deputy director for organisation and management at NTUC.
+He was reappointed as the secretary of administration in July 1982.
+In September, he succeeded Lew Syn Pau as the executive secretary of the Metal Industries Workers' Union, then the "third largest offshoot" of the Pioneer Industries Employees Union-Singapore Industrial Labour Organisation.

+In April 1984, Lai chaired a workshop, held at the PAP's headquarters, on Howe Yoon Chong's "controversial" Report on the Problems of the Aged.
+At the end of May, it was announced that Ho See Beng, the executive secretary of the Singapore Port Workers Union, was to resign, with Lai being likely to succeed him in the position within the next six months.
+He succeeded Ho on 1 July.